jhlagado/restful/README.md

   },
 };
 ```
+Take note of this .js file's format.
+This is a Node CommonJS format and you'll be seeing this style again later.

-by specifying a preference for using an industry style guide  you get various linting rules for free.
+By specifying a preference for using an industry style guide  you get various linting rules for free.
 Over time you may choose to add new ones or turn some of them off.
 That's what the `rules` entry in `.eslint.js` is for.
 For example:
 ```
 rules: {
   "no-confusing-arrow": 0,